 Jennifer leads our Compassionate Handling project.
 She also supports capacity building in animal welfare and behaviour and human behaviour change, and the delivery of our field activities, programme management and research.

 Ratnesh is based in Delhi and has worked with Brooke India for well over a decade.
-He is currently Head of Programme in Region B and oversees our animal health and welfare; research; and programme design and implementation.
+He oversees our animal health and welfare; research; and programme design and implementation.

 Mactar is a veterinarian based in Dakar (our West Africa office).
 He is the country programme manager and research coordinator, and oversees the animal health, community engagement and advocacy teams.

-Saurabh is a veterinarian who is based in Delhi.
-He is Head of Programme in Region C and oversees our animal health and welfare; research; and programme design and implementation.
+Saurabh is a veterinarian in Delhi.
+He oversees our animal health and welfare; research; and programme design and implementation.

 Laura is a veterinarian, and one of the senior managers coordinating the Global Animal Health team across our country programmes.

-Syed is a veterinarian based in Brooke India’s headquarters in the Delhi region.
+Syed is a veterinarian at Brooke India’s headquarters in Delhi.
 He has been with Brooke for over 20 years and oversees our animal health and welfare; research; and programme design and implementation.